-The vibrant capital of the Catalunya region beckons with outstanding art, dreamy architecture and fabulous food.
-We'll explore Barcelona from tip to toe as we trace the footsteps of Gaudí, Picasso and others while strolling the lively Ramblas past the Gothic Quarter down to the revitalized port where sandy beaches are just steps away.
+The vibrant capital of the Catalunya region beckons with outstanding art, dreamy architecture, and fabulous food.
+We'll explore Barcelona from tip to toe as we trace the footsteps of Gaudí, Picasso, and others while strolling the lively Ramblas past the Gothic Quarter and down to the revitalized port, where sandy beaches are just steps away.

-Planning a trip to Spain or Portugal?
+Planning a trip to Spain?
 Ask questions just like you would during a private travel consultation, but for free.
 An expert will be on hand to help you plan the journey of a lifetime.
-Learn about when and where to go and how long to stay, money-saving tips, transportation options and more.
+Learn about when and where to go and how long to stay, money-saving tips, transportation options, and more.

-The Camino de Santiago began as one of three major Christian Pilgrimage routes in the Middle Ages and today it is still walked by thousands of people.
-Learn about walking the trail, including understanding way markings, where to eat and stay, equipment and packing, and spiritual and mental aspects of the journey.
+The Camino de Santiago, one of three major Christian pilgrimage routes of the Middle Ages, is still walked by thousands of people every year.
+Learn about walking the trail, including understanding way markings, where to eat and stay, what equipment you'll need and how to pack it, and get some background on the spiritual and mental aspects of the journey.

 With its richly textured culture, Morocco offers plenty of contrast: from whitewashed beach towns to bustling medina markets, from jagged mountains to exotic desert dunes.
 We'll start our exploration with the coastal city of Tangier, then cover the desert mecca of Marrakesh, labyrinthine streets of Fez, and bustling capital of Rabat, plus lesser-known destinations such as the blue city of Chefchaouen and the seaside resort of Asilah.